rbxts-flamework/core/README.md

 The OnStart event is called after OnInit for all services/controllers.
 Yielding in one will not delay starting of other services.

+This is also called for components, after being instantiated onto an instance.

 ## OnTick, OnPhysics, OnRender

 These events connect to the corresponding RunService event.